spitis/charsify/readme.md

 This is a work-in-progress front-end for a tool that allows users to assign labels to different characters of a text.
 For example, in a two paragraph 5-star review, we might label the first character of each paragraph an `start_paragraph`, the last character of each paragraph an `end_paragraph`, each noun as a `part_of_speech_noun`, all characters except for one caveat the reviewer had as `positive_sentiment` and all characters as `first_person`.
 Characters will be able to have multiple labels, and there is no restriction on the kinds of labels.

-The goal is to create a character-level data set that will be able to classify characters in arbitrary texts.
+The goal is to create a character-level dataset that can be used to train models that will classify characters in arbitrary texts.
 The hope is that after a sufficient amount and variety of labeled examples are available, a trained model will be able to adapt to learn new labels quickly.

 The applications for character-level labels are endless:
 - Rather than being restricted to classifying entire passages as positive or negative sentiment, we could classify specific sentences or clauses as positive or negative sentiment.